skx/templer/README.md

 `expand_variables` method is given a reference to the page from which the variable(s) were loaded, which may be useful in some situations.

+It should be noted for completeness that the same expansion happens on global variables defined within your `templer.cfg` file.

 Problems
 --------